rheutz91/cypress-testrail-reporter-nx/README.md

 ## Acknowledgments

-* [Pierre Awaragi](https://github.com/awaragi), owner of the [mocha-testrail-reporter](https://github.com/awaragi/mocha-testrail-reporter) repository that was forked.
+- [Vivify Ideas](https://github.com/Vivify-Ideas), owner of the [cypress-testrail-reporter](https://github.com/Vivify-Ideas/cypress-testrail-reporter) repository that was forked.
-* [Valerie Thoma](https://github.com/ValerieThoma) and [Aileen Santos](https://github.com/asantos3026) for proofreading the README.md file and making it more understandable.